 What foods come to mind when you think about summer?
-My mind immediately conjures up images of bright green salads, red ripe tomatoes, lemony fish, steak and chicken on the grill, and potato salad.
+My mind immediately conjures up images of crisp green salads, red ripe tomatoes, lemony fish, steak and chicken on the grill, and potato salad.
 My all-time favorite potato salad is French potato salad.
-It’s light and healthy with wonderful fresh flavors.
-I think it’s the perfect summer side dish.
+It’s light, with no mayo.
+The flavors are fresh and bright – a perfect summer side dish.

 The beauty of this salad is in it’s simplicity – fresh russet potatoes are cooked to perfect tender doneness – steeped in wine – and then dressed with a light Dijon vinaigrette and fresh herbs.
 The flavors are subtle but delicious.
 My recipe calls for parsley and scallions, but feel free to substitute your favorite herbs or whatever’s growing in your garden.
 It would be delicious with shallots, tarragon, chervil, basil or a combination of herbs.

 I love to serve this for a casual lunch with cold cuts and green salad or as a side dish with a hot dinner.
 It’s great served warm or at room temperature, next to any grilled meat, chicken or fish!

 I’m happy to tell you that I recently had the pleasure of partnering with The Idaho Potato Commission to develop some recipes for their website.
 This French potato salad is now part of their All Things Potato Salads gallery.
 If you’re looking for more great potato salad recipes, the gallery has about 100 recipes, photos and videos of every kind of potato salad you can imagine.